-October 6, 2021: A Day of Truth and Repentance for Our Children
+September 30-October 6, 2022: A Week of Truth, Repentance, and Restoration for Our Children

 To: The Bishops and the Conferences of The United Methodist Church

-Recently, on the grounds of church-run schools in North America, mass graves have been found that contain the bones of over 1,000 children, some as young as three years old.
-This blatant disregard for life should cause anyone, especially those who invoke the name of Jesus Christ, to recoil in horror and lead the church to repentance.
+Last year, on the grounds of church-run schools in North America, several mass graves were found that contain the bones of over 1,000 children, some as young as three years old.
+This blatant disregard for life should cause anyone, especially those who invoke the name of Jesus Christ, to recoil in horror and lead the church to repentance and action.

 As the tally of missing and murdered Indigenous women and girls grows (which is already 10 times the national average), the echoes of historical trauma toward our children reverberate throughout Native American communities in North America.
 Forced removals and other injustices continue on a regular basis to this day, and the call to address the horrors of abuse -- and the consequence of genocidal policies -- is once again at the forefront.

 How many more lives must be lost before Native Americans are seen and their voices heard?